taikedz/dedupe/Implementation_notes.md

 ## Tree walk

-The tree is walked breadth-first.

 Several events are fired, onto which handlers can be attached.
 Encounter handlers can register themselves against the events, and are fired in registration order.

 If a handler is called, it has the option to return either `None` if it took no action, or a `str` message detailing what action was taken.
 If the processing indicates that no further processing should happen on the item it processed, it should raise a `ProcessorSkipException`, the bahviour for which is defined below

 * On entering folder `ON_ENTER_DIR`
-    * `ProcessorSkipException` - causes the processor to back out of the directory entirely
+    * `ProcessorSkipException` - causes the processor to skip the directory entirely, due for exmaple to its contents
 * On encountering directory `ON_ENCOUNTER_DIR`
-    * `ProcessorSkipException` - causes the processor to not call any more handlers on the directory
+    * `ProcessorSkipException` - causes the processor to not call any more handlers on the directory, due for example to its metadata (including its name)
 * On encountering file `ON_ENCOUNTER_FILE`
     * `ProcessorSkipException` - causes the processor to not call any more handlers on the file